 Do you have to pay back business grants?

-Unlike business loans, small business grants don't have to be repaid.
+Business loans and business grants are different.
+Unlike a business loan, a small business grant doesn’t have to be repaid.
 You simply apply, and if you qualify, there you have it – free money for your business.

-Small Business Administration (SBA) loans, like any business loan, do need to be repaid.
-The SBA itself doesn't provide grants, but you can acquire grants with its assistance through its website and small business programs.
+An SBA loan, like any business loan, does need to be repaid.
+The SBA itself doesn’t provide grants, but you can acquire grants with its assistance through its website and small business programs.

 How to apply for a business grant

-Most grants have very specific rules about who can apply, what types of companies and business innovations are eligible, and on what timeline.
+Most grants have very specific rules about who can apply, which types of companies and business innovations are eligible, and the timeline.
 The deadlines and processes vary dramatically by grant program.

-You'll need to determine which grants you want to pursue and then write the grant proposal.
-Here are three steps to apply for a business grant:
+You’ll need to determine which grant you want to pursue and then write a grant proposal.
+Follow these three steps to apply for a business grant:

 - Find a grant.
 Confirm your eligibility requirements for business grants on Grants.gov.
 Read and understand the requirements, and find the federal grants that are most relevant to you and your business.

 - Write a grant proposal.
 This step requires you to gather substantial information, in addition to having a complete business plan.
-Focus on what need your business intends to fulfill, what problem you are proposing a solution for, and how you plan to track your impact.
+Focus on the needs your business intends to fulfill, the problem you are proposing a solution for and how you plan to track your impact.

 - Prepare and submit forms.
 Register with Grants.gov to complete and submit your grant application.
 You’ll receive a tracking number to monitor the status of your application.

-Joshua Stowers contributed to the reporting and writing in this article.
+Max Freedman contributed to the writing and research in this article.